Mauricio Dubon Player Props: Astros vs. Rangers

 Mauricio Dubon At The Plate

-- Dubon is batting .286 with 17 doubles, a triple, four home runs and eight walks.
+- Dubon is batting .283 with 17 doubles, a triple, four home runs and nine walks.

-- Among the qualified batters, he ranks 22nd in batting average, while his on-base percentage ranks 112th and he is 92nd in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 29th, his on-base percentage ranks 115th, and he is 102nd in the league in slugging.

-- He has gone deep in 6.3% of his games this year, and 1.5% of his trips to the plate.
+- He has homered in 6.3% of his games this year, and 1.5% of his plate appearances.

+- In 23.4% of his games this year, Dubon has picked up at least one RBI.
+In three of those games (4.7%) he recorded more than one RBI.

-- In 35 of 63 games this year, he has scored, and eight of those games included multiple runs.
+- In 54.7% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.